rsharankova/TimeBasedScan/README.md

  - Sampling event: LCLK or TCLK.
 E.g. $0A
  - Number of measurements: how many times to read devices at the same setting
 2) Select setting role from dropdown
+3) Select 'Enable' on Scan enable
-3) Get new ticket if need be using LOGIN button
+4) Get new ticket if need be using LOGIN button
-4) Press GENERATE SETUP FILE
+5) Press GENERATE SETUP FILE
-5) Press START SCAN to start the ramp.
+6) Press START SCAN to start the ramp.
 Data will be saved automatically at the end of the scan

 How to record N pulses without settings:
 1) Fill in the following fields:
  - Select Reading_devices_xxx.csv from file browser
  - Number of measrements: how many measurements to record.
 Defaults to 1
 2) Press START SCAN.
 N measurements will be recorded and data will be automatically saved.
+OR
+1) Load a full configuration file or fill all fields
+2) Select 'Disable' on Scan Enable
+3) Press START SCAN